FairwindsOps/rbac-manager/README.md

 In the example above, Role Bindings would automatically get created for each Namespace with a `team=dev` label.
 This supports the same functionality as other Kubernetes label selectors, read the [official docs](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) for more information.

+## ServiceAccounts

+If an `RBACDefinition` defines a `ServiceAccount` as a subject, rbac-manager will attempt to create the `ServiceAccount` for you. **WARNING**: When an `RBACDefinition` owns a `ServiceAccount` in this fashion, it will be deleted when the `RBACDefinition` is deleted.

+### ImagePullSecrets and ServiceAccounts

+Service accounts support adding `ImagePullSecrets` to their definition.
+What happens is that when a `Pod` (via `Deployment` or otherwise) is launched specifying a `ServiceAccount` that specifies `ImagePullSecrets`, the pull secrets will be injected into the Pod spec automatically.
+An example of this using rbac-manager [can be found in the examples directory](examples/rbacdefinition-sa-imagepull.yaml).

+Please note: rbac-manager will not manage secrets, and assumes they are already present in the same namespace that the `ServiceAccount` is in.
+Also, `ImagePullSecrets` only apply when the `Subject` is a `ServiceAccount`.

 ## Contributing
 - [Code of Conduct](CODE_OF_CONDUCT.md)
 - [Roadmap](ROADMAP.md)